jdb/jdb.github.com/imap_idle/notif.rst

    the serveur initiates notification that the client wait for and acknowledges.

+The overview shows how to express notifications in Twisted.
+The protocol section presents the four commands of the protocol.
+The next sections shows how the prototype evolves to satisfy the need.

 Overview
 --------

-In Twisted, in the case 1.
+In Twisted, to exchange requests and replies with a server:.

-- a client emits a request,
+#. a client emits a request,

-- it writes the command string in the transport socket,
+#. it writes the command string in the transport socket,

-- and takes care to stores the callback where the *lineReceived* will be able to find it when the reply comes back,
+#. and takes care to stores the code processing the reply where the
+   *lineReceived* will be able to find it when the reply comes back,

-- when the replies comes back, the reactor handles it to the *lineReceived* which is written to fire the callback with the data.
+#. when the replies comes back, the reactor pass it on to the
+   *lineReceived* which usually calls the callback chosen by the developer with the data as argument.

-The callback is usually instantiated and stored in a deferred as an member attribute of the protocol instance when writing a command into the transport.
+The callback is stored in a deferred as an member attribute of the protocol instance.
+The deferred is re-instantiated whenever sending a new request into the transport.
 The member attribute is empty between request/replies exchanges and reset to fire from a request and until the replies arrives from the server.

 To expect notifications:

 #. the client requests to go into notification mode, sets the callback

-#. the server accepts, the callback is fired and here is the
+#. the server replies, the callback is fired and here is the
-   difference with the traditional client/server exchange: **the callback re-instantiates a deferred on the server reply** and stores the callback processing the notification.
+   difference with the traditional client/server exchange:

+#. **the callback processing the reply from the server re-instantiates
+   a deferred** holding the callback processing the notification.

 #. at some point, the server sends a notification.
 The client receives
    the notification and might decide to expect other notification, or